 The Centennial West Clean Line will transport 3,500 megawatts of new renewable energy generation from eastern New Mexico and deliver directly to the southwestern United States.
 In 2012, New Mexico and Arizona celebrated their respective 100 year tenure as states in the Union.
 The name “Centennial West” honors the importance of these two states and the successful arrival of the 100 year anniversary for each, while setting the course for the next century for the southwest: clean, renewable energy to power this rapidly growing region in the United States.

-The Grain Belt Express Clean Line is a 750-mile direct current transmission line that will connect the rich wind resources of Kansas to Missouri, Illinois, Indiana and markets farther east.
+The Grain Belt Express Clean Line is an approximately 780-mile direct current transmission line that will connect the rich wind resources of Kansas to Missouri, Illinois, Indiana and markets farther east.
 Similar to the trains which carried grain harvested in the Midwest to markets farther east, the Grain Belt Express will move renewable energy from its source in the Grain Belt of the country, to markets with a strong demand for low-cost clean power.

 The Rock Island Clean Line is a 500-mile overhead direct current transmission line that will deliver 3,500 megawatts from northwest Iowa and the surrounding region to communities in Illinois and other states to the east, areas that have a strong demand for clean, reliable energy.
 The name of the project comes from the Rock Island Railroad, which stretches across the entire state of Iowa, through the city of Rock Island and into Illinois.
 Just as the Rock Island Railroad allowed farmers to move their goods to market, the Rock Island Clean Line will deliver clean, renewable energy to the communities that need it, representing the new farm to market model for the 21st century.